Browse by Medical Category

 Our group provides first-class care for each patient.
 Diagnosis is achieved via history, physical examination, allergy skin testing and laboratory testing.
 Once patients are diagnosed, we control allergy via a combination of environment controls, drug therapy and allergy shots.
 Our team includes nurses with particular interest in food allergies and asthma.
 We consider parents and referring physicians to be full partners in the treatment of children and we provide comprehensive allergy education for patients and families.

-Our allergists practice at MassGeneral Hospital for Children in Boston and also at community locations including Newton-Wellesley Hospital, MassGeneral for Children at North Shore Medical Center in Salem, MA; Foxborough, MA, and Mass General West in Waltham.
+Our allergists practice at MassGeneral Hospital for Children in Boston and also at community locations including Newton-Wellesley Hospital, MassGeneral for Children at North Shore Medical Center in Salem, MA; Foxborough, MA, and Mass General Waltham.

 At MassGeneral Hospital for Children, we know that the time of your child's diagnosis and treatment is a very stressful one and we strive to provide an open, welcoming environment.